Selective Mutism Clinic

 Our Director offers Selective Mutism Consultation to families and clinicians who do not have local resources.
 E-mail us to discuss if this is appropriate for your family or clinical practice.

-Selective mutism parent training groups in the child family lab
+Selective mutism parent training groups

-Selective Mutism Association (SMA)
+Selective Mutism Association

-Selective Mutism Association - Resources Hub for SMA which includes webinars, parent and professional communities.
+SMA is a non-profit that supports dissemination of resources and training on SM.
+Resources Hub for SMA which includes webinars, parent and professional communities.

-Selective Mutism Association Resources for Educators:
+Selective Mutism Association Resources for Educators

-SMA Educators Toolkit (FREE)
+Selective Mutism Association Educators Toolkit (FREE)